A&M Records: Universal Music Group merging and Interscope Geffen A&M

-A&M catalog albums that didn't fit the current pop music format (which also includes rock, rap and R&B) of their new parent division were transferred to other Universal divisions for management - for example, Verve Records now manages A&M's jazz catalog, not including Herb Alpert's recorded output which Alpert acquired in the settlement with Universal Music (however, Verve does manage the Horizon Records catalog).
+A&M catalog albums that did not fit the current pop music format (which also includes rock, rap and R&B) of their new parent division were transferred to other Universal divisions for management - for example, Verve Records now manages A&M's jazz catalog, not including Herb Alpert's recorded output which Alpert acquired in the settlement with Universal Music (however, Verve does manage the Horizon Records catalog).

-Despite the shutdown, the A&M name continued to be used on albums from artists like Snow Patrol, the Black Eyed Peas and Keyshia Cole—a result of Alpert and Moss's 1998 lawsuit—until February 2007, when Interscope-Geffen-A&M partnered with Octone Records to relaunch the A&M label fully.
+Despite the shutdown, the A&M name continued to be used on albums from artists such as Snow Patrol, the Black Eyed Peas and Keyshia Cole—a result of Alpert and Moss's 1998 lawsuit—until February 2007, when Interscope Geffen A&M partnered with Octone Records to relaunch the A&M label fully.
 Now headed by James Diener and called A&M/Octone Records with worldwide distribution handled by parent Universal Music Group, the existing Octone roster was transferred to the A&M/Octone label and all newer artist signings were made under the A&M/Octone joint venture.
 Acts that were already signed to the label before the merger with Octone, however, would remain on the main A&M label.

-After six successful years of operation, in September 2013, Octone initiated its buy/sell rights in the joint venture, resulting in Interscope-Geffen-A&M purchasing Octone Records' 50% interest in A&M/Octone, absorbing and restructuring the artist roster into Interscope operations in 2014 as announced.
+After six successful years of operation, in September 2013, Octone initiated its buy/sell rights in the joint venture, resulting in Interscope-Geffen-A&M (now Interscope Capitol Labels Group, as of 2024) purchasing Octone Records' 50% interest in A&M/Octone, absorbing and restructuring the artist roster into Interscope operations in 2014 as announced.

+Continued releases by Sting and reboot

+Since the label's second dissolution, label artist Sting continued to license the A&M name and logo for his future album releases, starting with 2013's The Last Ship and continuing lately with 2021's The Bridge.

+The label was once again relaunched in November 2024 by Interscope as a subsidiary (currently under legal name: A&M Records, LLC) and has a new roster, including the Rolling Stones, Apink, Astrid S, Victoria De Angelis, Bonnie McKee, Epex, Poorstacy, Dean and Benny Blanco (from his own labels, Mad Love Records and Friends Keep Secrets).
+A&M operates under the UMG umbrella through its subsidiary Interscope Capitol Labels Group.

+Blanco stepped down from A&M, after the marriage of Selena Gomez, Gregg Nadel joined the label as a new general manager.